Ledger-Donjon/ledger-donjon.github.io/_posts/2021-07-06-kaspersky-password-manager.md

 This is super interesting for two reasons:

 - The seed is just 32 bits.
 That means it can be bruteforced easily.
 - An instance of the PRNG is created every time a password is generated.
-It means Kaspersky Password Manager can generated at most $2^{32}$ passwords for a given charset.
+It means Kaspersky Password Manager can generate at most $2^{32}$ passwords for a given charset.

 `GetSystemTimeAsFileTime` is used as a seed only if a seed is not provided to the `generatePassword` method.
 How is called this method when a user requests a new password?
 The answer is: